 The age you begin to receive your benefits determines how much you get each month.
 The longer you wait, the bigger the check:

 Full Retirement.
 Full retirement age for people born before 1938 was age 65.
-However, due to greater life expectancies, the full retirement age is increasing gradually, and will reach age 67 for those born in 1960 or later.
+However, due to greater life expectancies, the full retirement age has increased to 67 for those born in 1960 or later.
 Retiring at this age will ensure the retiree receives full benefits.

 Early Retirement.
 Regardless of your full retirement age, you may start receiving benefits as early as age 62.
 If you retire early, though, your benefits will be permanently reduced based on the number of months you receive checks before you reach full retirement age.
 Early retirement gives about the same total Social Security benefits over a lifetime as full retirement, but in smaller monthly amounts, since they take into account the longer period they will be paid out.

 Delayed Retirement.
 Many people continue to work past their full retirement age.
 If you do, your Social Security benefits can be increased in two ways: (1) Each additional year of work adds another year of earnings to the Social Security record.
 Higher lifetime earnings may result in higher benefits; (2) Benefits will be increased by a certain percentage (depending on your year of birth) if you delay retirement.
 The increase ends at age 70.